zetproject/zman/README.md

 # ZMan is a scripting system for your project
 For example, you can write an script for build your project from scratch.
-So, for build project just type:
+Now you can build your project using the command:
 ```console
 z build
 ```